Mini256/tidb-snowflake-e-commerce-demo/docs/STEP_BY_STEP_GUIDE.md

 ![image](https://user-images.githubusercontent.com/56986964/176807817-024409f2-bc63-41e8-98ed-24c9416d9f00.png)

 Gitpod workspace will open a preview tab of live demo after port `8080` is ready.
-We recommend here to copy the URL or Endpont, paste on our live demo website on your own browser.
+We recommend here to copy the URL or Endpoint, paste on our live demo website using your own browser.

+> Gitpod Preview browser tab has many limitations, so that we recommend using your own browser tab intstead of Gitpod Preview tab.

 ## Visit and config live demo